rancher/rancher-docs/docs/reference-guides/cluster-configuration/rancher-server-configuration/rke1-cluster-configuration.md

 ### Cluster Agent Configuration and Fleet Agent Configuration

-You can customize the scheduling fields and resource limits for the cluster agent, and for the cluster's Fleet agent.
-You can use this feature to customize cluster tolerations, affinity rules, and resource requirments.
-Your customizations will override pre-existing rules and default settings.
+You can configure the cluster agent and the cluster's Fleet agent with custom scheduling fields.
+You can use these  fields to set custom tolerations, affinity rules, and resource requirments or limits for the cluster.
+Your customizations override any pre-existing rules and default settings.

 :::note
-It's possible to override rules that are required for the functioning of the cluster.
-For example, the `affinity.nodeAffinity.requiredDuringSchedulingIgnoredDuringExecution` rule for `cattle-cluster-agent` prevents agent pods from running on Windows nodes.
-We strongly recommend against removing `affinity.nodeAffinity.requiredDuringSchedulingIgnoredDuringExecution` or other affinity rules that you're unsure about.
+With this option, it's possible to override or remove rules that are required for the functioning of the cluster.
+We strongly recommend against removing or overriding the following affinity rules, as this may cause unwanted side effects:

+- `affinity.nodeAffinity.requiredDuringSchedulingIgnoredDuringExecution` for `cattle-cluster-agent`
+- `cluster-agent-default-affinity` for `cattle-cluster-agent`
+- `fleet-agent-default-affinity` for `fleet-agent`
 :::

-If Rancher is downgraded to a version that doesn't have your custom fields, the values in these fields will be lost and the agents will redeploy without your customizations.
+If you downgrade Rancher to a version that doesn't have your custom fields, your changes will be lost and the agents will redeploy without your customizations.
 The Fleet agent will fallback to using its built-in default values when it redeploys.
 If the Fleet version doesn't change during the downgrade, the redeployment won't be immediate.

 ## RKE Cluster Config File Reference